 Find & hire a freelancer

-While 99designs was originally built on contests, they do offer the ability to find and hire a freelance designer directly.
+While 99designs got their start by pioneering design contests, they have since made it simple to find and hire a freelance designer directly.
 It’s really easy to find this function: just select “Find a designer” from the navigation menu at the top of the homepage.

 From here, I can filter designers based on category and industry specialization, vetted design level, recent activity and language spoken.
 There is also a keyword search box where I was easily able to enter “landing page” and get 3,000+ results returned.